Sanity Embeddings: Vector Search for CMS

 AI Chatbot Integration with RAG

-Enterprise sales and support chatbots integrated with headless CMS through vector search and retrieval-augmented generation (RAG) can surface different content based on customer role, industry vertical or account type while maintaining compliance requirements.
-This architecture uses CMS as the source of truth for all content, providing governance capabilities that include version control, approval workflows, audit trails and content lifecycle management.
+Enterprise sales and support chatbots built with Retrieval-Augmented Generation (RAG) can surface content based on customer role, industry vertical or account type while maintaining compliance requirements.
+Using Sanity as the source of truth for all chatbot content provides governance capabilities including version control, approval workflows, audit trails and content lifecycle management.
 These capabilities matter for B2B companies with regulatory obligations.

 Automated Content Recommendations